 - All Accommodation

-- Meals (except for breakfast on the first day, and lunch and dinner on the 5th day)
+- Meals (except for breakfast on the first day, dinner in the 4th day, and lunch and dinner on the 5th day)

 - English Speaking Licensed Adventure Guide